 Catherine Ingram is an international dharma teacher with communities in the U.S., and Europe.
 Since 1992 she has led Dharma Dialogues, which are public events that encourage the intelligent use of awareness within one’s personal life and in one’s community.
 Catherine also leads numerous silent retreats each year in conjunction with Dharma Dialogues.
 She is president of Living Dharma, an educational non-profit organization founded in 1995.

-Catherine has been the subject of numerous print, television, and radio interviews and is included in several anthologies about teachers in the west.
+Catherine has been the subject of numerous print, television, and radio interviews and is included in several anthologies about teachers in the West.

 A former journalist specializing in issues of consciousness and activism, Catherine is the author of two books of nonfiction, which are published in numerous languages: In the Footsteps of Gandhi: Conversations with Spiritual/Social Activists (Parallax Press, 1990) and Passionate Presence: Seven Qualities of Awakened Awareness (Penguin Putnam, 2003); and one novel, A Crack in Everything (Diamond Books, 2006).
-Over a fifteen-year period beginning in 1982, Catherine published approximately 100 articles on issues of consciousness and activism and served on the editorial staffs of New Age Journal, East West Journal, and Yoga Journal.
-For four years she wrote the Life Advice column for Alternatives Magazine based in Oregon.
+In February 2019, Catherine published the long-form essay “Facing Extinction” as a free link, which had more than a million downloads (this essay is being revised and is not available at this time).
+Some of the main points of this essay can be found in Catherine’s TED talk of 2021.